KippAD/html-css-project/README.md

 ### **Target Audience**
 The main demographic of the target audience falls into two categories:

 -  **Local Customers** - Prospective customers that live in the area.
-Perhaps a first time customer who has found the website through a google search, who wants to know more about the business before choosing to eat there.
+Perhaps a first time customer who has found the website through a google search and who wants to know more about the business before choosing to eat there.
 Or maybe a repeating customer who has used the service before and is interested in checking the site schedule.

 -  **Event Planners** - Corporate event planners, music festivals, weddings, or food courts that are looking to hire the business.